 Our password strength meter doesn't require a specific number of special symbols or numbers; instead, it tests the overall strength of your password.
 So, while randomly generated characters usually work, long, memorable phrases can be used as well.

-If someone mentions they didn't receive an email, an Admin can try these things:
+If someone mentions they didn't receive an email, or you see that an email failed to be delivered to them, try these things:

 If neither of these help, contact support by clicking the ? in the top right corner of the app.